 Pre-college instrumental and harmony studies were with Joachim Chassman (violin), Robert Turner and Herbert Donaldson (piano), and William Kettering (conducting, theory and ear training) in Los Angeles.

-Studies in performance at the Eastman School for the Baccalaureate were with Peter Salaff (Violin), John Celentano (Violin), Jan DeGaetani (Chamber Music), Abram Loft (Chamber Music), Blair Cosman (Piano), and Donald Weilerstein (Violin).
+Studies in performance at the Eastman School for the Baccalaureate were with Peter Salaff (Violin), John Celentano (Violin), Sylvia Rosenberg, Violin Master Class), Jan DeGaetani (Chamber Music), Abram Loft (Chamber Music), Blair Cosman (Piano), and Donald Weilerstein (Violin).
 While completing a Master’s Degree at Yale, Newman's studies in composition were with Martin Bresnick, Syoko Aki in violin performance, Jesse Levine and Aldo Parisot in master class and chamber music.
 Maria Newman is a member of the American Academic Honor Society, Pi Kappa Lambda.

-Ms. Newman has collaborated in concert as soloist with actor Pierce Brosnan, Billy Crystal, Paul Reiser, Shelley Long, and Daniel Stern.
+Ms. Newman has collaborated in concert as soloist with actors Pierce Brosnan, Billy Crystal, Paul Reiser, Shelley Long, and Daniel Stern.
 Newman has had the great honor of performing her original works as soloist at the United States Capitol Building Complex on Capitol Hill in Washington D.C.
-In 2013, Newman was featured as commissioned composer and violinist inside the Private Theatre within Historic Hearst Castle in San Simeon, California, introduced by William Randolph Hearst III.
+In 2013, Newman was featured as commissioned composer and violinist inside the Private Theatre within Historic Hearst Castle in San Simeon, California, introduced by W. R. Hearst III himself.

 A bold and versatile concert performer and recording artist, Newman’s compositions and performances of both her own highly regarded works, and works of the great masters, are consistently programmed in concert halls and heard regularly on radio broadcasts worldwide.
 In her role as violinist, violist, conductor, and pianist, Maria Newman has concertized around the world as a soloist, recitalist, and as a member of the Malibu Coast String Quartet, the Coulston String Quartet and the Viklarbo Chamber Ensemble.
 As a concert soloist, Newman has premiered many new works for violin, as well as viola (including many of her own) in the United States’ and Europe’s most celebrated concert halls, and was the critically acclaimed viola soloist for the Grammy Award-winning album, Symphonic Hollywood, in the premiere recorded performance of Miklos Rozsa’s Viola Concerto with the Nuremberg Symphony (Germany).
 Newman served as violin soloist in the critically acclaimed American Premiere performances of Rozsa's Concerto No. 1 for Violin and Orchestra.

-A great admirer of sacred music and its historical place in the development of Western Music, Newman served as Director of Traditional Music at Pacific Palisades Presbyterian Church under the Reverend John R. Todd from 2003 –2005, composing a body of liturgical music for that institution's sacred services that has now been performed around the globe in concert and recordings.
-Newman's Requiem for the Innocents, (commissioned by the St. Matthew's Chamber Orchestra), a 72-minute large-scale choral/orchestral work, was premiered at All Saints Episcopal Church in Pasadena, California; and her, Te Deum, another large-scale choral work,was premiered by the Yakima Symphony Chorus in Washington State.
+A great admirer of sacred music and its historical place in the development of Western Music, Newman serves as Music Director and Conductor of the Westwood Master Choir and Chamber Orchestra, as well as Choirmaster and Conductor at Westwood Presbyterian Church.
+She served as Director of Traditional Music at Pacific Palisades Presbyterian Church under the Reverend John R. Todd from 2003 –2005, composing a body of liturgical music for that institution's sacred services that has now been performed around the globe in concert and recordings.
+Newman's Requiem for the Innocents, (commissioned by the St. Matthew's Chamber Orchestra), a 72-minute large-scale choral/orchestral work, was premiered at All Saints Episcopal Church in Pasadena, California; and her, Te Deum, another large-scale choral work,was premiered by the Yakima Symphony Chorus in Washington.
 Newman's ongoing, Sacred Vespers, concert series at St. Aidan's Episcopal Church in Malibu, and at the Montgomery Arts House for Music and Architecture (MAHMA), utilize her original sacred compositions on a regular basis.